launchdarkly/ld-find-code-refs/README.md

 #### Manual

 Precompiled binaries for the latest release can be found [here](https://github.com/launchdarkly/ld-find-code-refs/releases/latest).

-The `ld-find-code-refs` program requires [Git](https://git-scm.org) and [The Silver Searcher](https://github.com/ggreer/the_silver_searcher#installing) to be installed as a dependency, so make sure these dependencies have been installed and added to your system path before running `ld-find-code-refs`.
+Be sure to install the required [dependencies](#prerequisities) before running `ld-find-code-refs`

 ### Examples

-The section provides examples of various `bash` commands to execute `ld-find-code-refs` (when installed in the system PATH) with various configurations.
+The section provides examples of various `bash` commands to execute `ld-find-code-refs` (when installed in the system path) with various configurations.
 We recommend reading through the following examples to gain an understanding of common configurations, as well as the detailed sections below documenting advanced configuration options.

 Minimal configuration: